martinthomson/key-consistency/draft-wood-key-consistency.md

 decryption if it wants to use multiple keys.

 These costs are only linear in terms of the number of active keys.
-This doesn't prevent the use of multiple keys, it only makes their use incrementally more expensive.
-Trial decryption costs can be increased by choosing a time- or memory-hard function such as {{?ARGON2=I-D.irtf-cfrg-argon2}} to generate keys.
+This doesn't prevent the use of multiple keys; it only makes their use incrementally more expensive.
+Adding a nonce with sufficient entropy might be used to force key derivation for every message.
+Using a time- or memory-hard key derivation function such as {{?ARGON2=I-D.irtf-cfrg-argon2}} can then be used to increase the cost of trial decryption.

 Encrypting this way could provide better latency properties than a separate check.